Water Intoxication in Dogs – What’s it all about?

 When the sodium concentration in extracellular fluid drops, the cells start filling with water as the body attempts to balance the sodium levels inside the cells with falling levels outside the cells (a process called osmosis).
 This inflow of water causes the cells – including those in the brain – to swell.
 The central nervous system can also be affected.

 Thankfully, water intoxication is a relatively rare condition in dogs.
 At highest risk are dogs that enjoy playing in the water for long stretches, but believe it or not, even a lawn sprinkler or hose can pose a hazard for pets that love to snap at or “catch” spraying water.
-And with the unusually long spell of hot weather we’ve been experiencing, reports of this life-threatening condition have been popping up on the internet and social media.
+And with the long spell of warm weather we’ve been experiencing, reports of this life-threatening condition have been popping up on the internet and social media.

 WHAT ARE THE SIGNS OF WATER INTOXICATION?